nicnocquee/NPRImageView/README.md

 2. Customizable progress view and activity view.
 Simply set your custom progress view and activity view.
 3. Tap image view to reload.
 4. Show network activity while downloading images.
+5. ARC.
-4. Very simple to use.
+6. Very simple to use.
 Just one line of code.
 Or more.

 ## Screenshots